muzkkir/CTFFriday_2020_August_W2/README.md

 Bingoo !!!

-> As Access and Secret Key was sensitive information so, I have to hide them.
+> As Access and Secret Key were sensitive information so, I have to hide them.

 ```
 root@muzzy:~# python3 ctf.py | grep "Access Key" -A 1